Supporting Mobile Unit mobility over multiple HF Networks using Icon-Topo

 The approach taken for MU mobility is the Icon-Topo will control the MU Icon-PEP so that it always directs traffic to the Primary HFAP.
-MU IP routing sends all shore traffic to Icon-PEP (MU).
+IP routing on the MU will be configured to send all shore traffic (i.e., to other IP subnetworks) to Icon-PEP (MU).
 Icon-PEP (HFAP) has a Network Address Translation (NAT) capability enabled to support mobility.
-This NAT function means that shore destinations can correctly route traffic back to the MU.
+This NAT function means that shore destinations will see traffic from IP addresses associated with the HFAP and so can correctly route traffic back to the MU.

 This approach enables MU initiated traffic to work when MUs move between HFAPs.
 This direction is the most important.
 It makes sense to enable an MU user to access a Web site on shore.
 There is much less motivation for a shore based user to access a Web system on an MU.

 There are no current plans to support shore initiated services.
 There are a number of options if this becomes important: